parse-community/docs/_includes/android/users.md

 Being able to associate data and objects with individual users is highly valuable, but sometimes you want to be able to do this without forcing a user to specify a username and password.

-An anonymous user is a user that can be created without a username and password but still has all of the same capabilities as any other `%{ParseUser}`.
+An anonymous user is a user that can be created without a username and password but still has all of the same capabilities as any other `ParseUser`.
 After logging out, an anonymous user is abandoned, and its data is no longer accessible.

 You can create an anonymous user using `ParseAnonymousUtils`: